Flying Motorcycle Technology – Three Types

 The Nitro Circus attempted creating a gliderbike in 2009 with less success.
 It seems they forgot to include a rear propeller to continue the forward thrust when the motorcycle rear tire left the ground.

-Not all motorcycles have two wheels, let’s take a look at Trikes Gliderbikes.
+Not all Flying Motorcycles have two wheels, let’s take a look at Trike Gliderbikes.

 The Revo from Evolution Trikes